Garbaz/bachelor-thesis/thesis/draft.md

 ## Abstract

-The paradigm of probabilistic programming allows the expression of computationally arbitrary generative probabilistic models and provides model-independent generic inference techniques over them.
-We present here an overview over the theory behind a general class of commonly employed inference algorithms, Markov chain Monte Carlo (MCMC) methods, the working details of one particular general MCMC algorithm, the Metropolis Hastings algorithm, and a concrete implementation of probabilistic programming embedded into the imperative programming language Rust via the use of macros.
+The paradigm of probabilistic programming allows for the expression of computationally arbitrary generative probabilistic models and provides general model-independent inference algorithms over them.
+This paper presents and overview over the theory behind one particular commonly employed inference algorithm, the Metropolis-Hastings algorithm, how it can be applied to probabilistic programs, and an implementation of a probabilistic programming framework embedded into the imperative programming language Rust through the use of Rust's macro system.

 ## Introduction